lrspeiser/DensityDependentMetricModel/tariff/researchpaper.md

 * The novelty is the **link to a weak‑field gravity gate** already audited on galaxies/lensing, yielding *one function* $\xi(g)$ that controls both dynamics and a small, testable, environment‑dependent redshift contribution.

 ---

-## (Optional) One‑paragraph “Scope and limitations” for the end of the Intro

-**Scope and limitations.** We retain the expanding FRW background and test a **small, gated** energy‑to‑gravity reciprocity layered on top.
-We do **not** attempt full‑fidelity fits to CMB/BAO or a global replacement of FRW; cluster‑scale dynamics are also out of scope.
-The tariff is constrained to be $\propto E$ (blackbody‑safe), screened in high‑$g$ regimes, and weak enough to satisfy SN time‑dilation and Tolman tests; violations would falsify the mechanism.

----

-### Where to paste

-* If you’re preparing **Paper II**, keep Sections 1–5 as your Introduction & Model.
-* If you’re appending to **Paper I**, insert **Section “Outlook / Cosmology Add‑On”** with a shortened version of Sections 1–3, and point readers to a companion manuscript for the full program.
-(The galaxy/lens results remain unchanged.)

 [1]: https://www.pnas.org/doi/10.1073/pnas.15.3.168 "A relation between distance and radial velocity among ..."
 [2]: https://arxiv.org/abs/0911.1955 "The Temperature of the Cosmic Microwave Background"